Greg Worthington

 Greg Worthington (born 17 July 1990) is a professional rugby league footballer who last played as a for Barrow Raiders in the Championship.

-He previously played for the Leigh Centurions in the Championship.
+He previously played for the Leigh Centurions, Toronto Wolfpack and Halifax Panthers in the Championship.

 Background

 Worthington was born in Queensbury, West Yorkshire, England.

-He is married with three children.

 Club career

 Huddersfield Giants

 Worthington began his career at Queensbury ARLFC before joining Huddersfield, where he played in the academy team.

 Featherstone Rovers

-He left Huddersfield without making a first team appearance and joined Featherstone in the Championship.
+In 2011, Worthington joined Featherstone Rovers in the Championship where over four seasons with the club he made 101 appearances and scored 54 tries.

 Leigh Centurions

-After four years with Featherstone he joined Leigh, where he won the Championship title in 2015 and 2016 and helped the club gain promotion to Super League in the 2016 Super 8s.
+In 2014, he joined Leigh Centurions, where he won the Championship title in 2015 and 2016 and helped the club gain promotion to Super League in the 2016 Super 8s.

 Toronto Wolfpack

 On 30 September 2016, it was announced that he would be joining Toronto Wolfpack for the club's inaugural season in 2017.